rishabh06sharma/Algorithms_Handbook/README.md

 # Algorithms
-This notebook provides the helpful algorithms
+This notebook provides the helpful algorithms and data structures

 Algorithm content:
 1. Quick find